Information bounds production in replicator systems: Results

-\ttt{p} Importantly, the weak $\dim$ or strong $\str$ environments can exhibit temporal correlations.
-For simplicity, we assume that the stochastic process over environments is stationary and first-order Markovian, and we use $\ttt_{\e\vert \e_-}$ to indicate the conditional probability that a previous environment $\e_- \in \{\dim,\str\}$ is followed by the next environment $\e \in \{\dim,\str\}$ (always with an inactive phase in between).
-We use $\ttt_{\e}$ to indicate the steady-state distribution of this Markov chain, which we assume has full support.
-We use $\ttt_{\e,\e_-}:=\ttt_{\e\vert \e_-}\ttt_{\e_-}$ to indicate the steady-state joint probability of environment $\e_-\in \{\dim,\str\}$ followed by environment $\e\in\{\dim,\str\}$.
+Importantly, the weak ($\dim$) or strong ($\str$) environments can exhibit temporal correlations.
+For simplicity, we assume that the stochastic process over environments is stationary and first-order Markovian, and we use $p_{\e\vert \e_-}$ to indicate the conditional probability that a previous environment $\e_- \in \{\dim,\str\}$ is followed by the next environment $\e \in \{\dim,\str\}$ (always with an inactive phase in between).
+We use $p_{\e}$ to indicate the steady-state distribution of this Markov chain, which we assume has full support.
+We use $p_{\e,\e_-}:=p_{\e\vert \e_-}p_{\e_-}$ to indicate the steady-state joint probability of environment $\e_-\in \{\dim,\str\}$ followed by environment $\e\in\{\dim,\str\}$.
+Therefore, we say that the environment random variable $E$ has two outcomes $\{\dim,\str\}$, which occur with respective probabilities $\{p_{\scriptdim},p_{\scriptstr}\}$.
+Note that the inactive phase is not treated as an environment since it does not contribute to outflow.

-The environment random variable $E$ has two outcomes $\{\dim,\str\}$ which occur with probability $(p_{\scriptdim},p_{\scriptstr})$.
-The inactive phase is not treated as an environment since it does not contribute to outflow.
 As we will see below, the environment during the previous active phase may influence the initial condition of the current active phase.
 For this reason, the previous environment $\e_-\in\{\dim,\str\}$ can serve as a source of side information $Y$.
 For notational convenience, we use the random variable $E_-\equiv Y$ to refer to the previous active environment.
-It has two outcomes $\{\dim,\str\}$, which co-occur with the current environment $E$ according to the joint probability $p_{\e,\e_-}$.
+It also has two outcomes $\{\dim,\str\}$, which co-occur with the current environment $E$ according to the joint probability $p_{\e,\e_-}$.